GeckSpy/IPdf2Latex/README.md

  - [X] Listing existing projetcs
  - [X] Highlight possible contributions

-# Tutorial ideas :

-## Data :
-### Pandas
- - Explain dataframes
- - How to read data from csv
- - How to write data in csv
- - How to use the data
- - How to visualize data
- - How to deal with missing features
- - How to discover data : main caracteristics

-### Data augmentation

-## Machine Learning theory :

-### Why it will not work : Curse of dimensionnality

-### Why it will work : symetries of the problem

-### Neural networks : Universality theorem

-### Influence of Hyperparameters

  # TODO
  - [X] Listing existing projects
  - [X] Highlight exact objectives